The Best Ways to Burn Fat

 Women, infants, children, vegans and vegetarians are all at a higher risk of iron deficiency.

-Be sure to incorporate plenty of iron-rich foods in your diet to help meet your iron needs and maintain your metabolism and energy levels.
+Be sure to incorporate plenty of iron-rich foods in your diet.
+Helping meet your iron needs and maintain your metabolism and energy levels.

 You can find iron in meat, poultry, seafood, fortified grains and cereals, leafy green vegetables, dried fruits and beans.

-A deficiency in iron may be associated with impaired thyroid function and can cause symptoms like fatigue and shortness of breath.
+A deficiency in iron, also associated with impaired thyroid function and can cause symptoms like fatigue and shortness of breath.
 One study found that treating iron deficiency aided in weight loss.

 Intermittent fasting is a diet pattern that involves cycling between periods of eating and fasting.